Ohjelmistoprojekti-II-Frisbeegolf/Backend/README.md

 3. Click on the "+" button and select "Kotlin".

 4. In the "Environment variables" section, add the name and value of the secret.
-For example, to add a secret named "DATABASE_PASSWORD" with the value "mypassword", add the following line:
+For example, to add a secret named "SECRET" with the value "mysecret", add the following line:

 ```
-DATABASE_PASSWORD=mypassword
+SECRET=mysecret
 ```

 5. Click "OK" to save the configuration.

-Now the secret is added to the environment variables and can be accessed in the Kotlin code using the System.getenv("DATABASE_PASSWORD") method.
+Now the secret is added to the environment variables and can be accessed in the Kotlin code using the System.getenv("SECRET") method.

 ### About